eldss/metronome-cli/README.md

 metronome --bpm 120
 ```

-**Seriously, lower your volume before playing this for the first time.
-Output might be loud for your speakers or headphones.**
+Seriously, lower your volume before playing this for the first time.
+I have taken pains to balance the mix of sounds, but depending on your own configuration and the options chosen, the output might be loud for your speakers or headphones.
+This will become more evident when using the drone feature.

+I have noticed in testing on my own computer that USB headphones, at least the ones I own, distort the audio in weird ways.
+The click should sound similar to a closed hi-hat, and the harmonic tones should resemble a hammond organ, and be audible.
+If that isn't what you are hearing, try an analog connection or direct speaker output.

+If you have suggestions to improve the sound design and/or listening experience I would love to hear them!
+I want to make this tool usable for real musicians (who also happen to know how to use CLI tools!).

 **Limitations**